You Don’t Have to Be Fearless. Just Curious.

 2. Local knowledge you can't Google

-With over a decade of climbing in Boulder, Matt knows which crags teach best, which routes challenge appropriately, and when conditions can align for an amazing day.
+With over a decade of climbing in Boulder, Matt knows which crags teach certain climbing skills the best, which routes challenge appropriately, and when conditions can align for an amazing day.
 Whether you’re booking one day or several, each session is built to remember.

 3. Guide.
 Coach.
 Partner in the Process.